huriettic/marathonstyle3dportalrendererinunity/README.md

 This repository does not contain any files from Bisqwit's portal rendering tutorial video.

+[Watch the video on YouTube.](https://www.youtube.com/watch?v=HQYsFshbkYw)

 You must download map-clear.txt from the video description and place it in the project’s Resources folder.

-[Watch the video on YouTube.](https://www.youtube.com/watch?v=HQYsFshbkYw)

-#### 1\.
+## 1\.
 Clip space geometric clipping

-Portals and triangles are first clipped in clip space against:
+All triangles and portal polygons are clipped in clip space against the camera frustum.

-the camera frustum

-portal planes

-portal rectangles

-This ensures all surviving geometry lies fully inside the clip space frustum.
+This produces a clipped polygon fully inside the clip space frustum.

-#### 2\.
-NDC space AABB generation
+## 2\.
+Conversion to screen space and AABB generation

-The clipped vertices are converted to NDC space, where an axis aligned bounding box (AABB) is computed.
+The clipped polygon is converted to NDC space, then to screen space.

+A screen space axis aligned bounding box (AABB) is made for triangles and portals.
-This AABB represents the visible region of the portal.

-#### 3\.
-Clipping using AABBs

-When clipping portals against an AABB, the AABB is converted back into clip space so the same clipper can be used to clip triangles.
-The triangles are clipped by portal AABB and the triangles AABB is converted to screen space.

-#### 4\.
-The guarantee

-If a portal or triangle has already been clipped by the frustum, any AABB created from the clipped geometry is guaranteed to lie entirely inside the NDC frustum.
+## 3\.
+Screen space AABB intersection

+Instead of converting NDC space AABBs back into clip space and re-clipping geometry,

+the renderer now does screen space AABB intersection.

+This makes a reduced screen space area for rasterization.

+## 4\.
+Stability guaranteed

+Because triangles and portals are clipped in clip space first, all resulting AABBs are fully inside the frustum, it converts into screen space (AABB) that never produce invalid or inverted rectangles and remains stable under deep portal recursion.

-#### 5\.
+## 5\.
 Screen space rasterization

-The fragment shader rasterizes triangles only inside their screen space AABB.
+The fragment shader rasterizes the original triangle only inside the intersected screen space AABB.

+This is significantly faster and simpler than geometric re-clipping with clip space.

-##### Usage
+#### Usage

-Add map-clear.txt from Bisqwit's tutorial video to the Resources folder.
+Add map-clear.txt from Bisqwit's tutorial video to the Resources folder or use the included Two Hallways level.

-(the file is not included in this repository)

-Or use the included Two Hallways level.

-Toggle Debug Mode to visualize portal regions.
+Toggle debug mode to visualize portals.